IBM/ibm-licensing-operator/README.md

 ### Post-installation steps

 After you successfully install IBM Licensing Operator, you need to create IBM Licensing instance to run IBM License Service on a cluster.
-You can either ceate an instance in Opensfift or in the conole.
+You can either create an instance in OpenShift or in the console.
 Choose the option that fits your environment:

 - [Creat instance on OpenShift Console 4.2+](#create-instance-on-openshift-console-42)
 - [Creating an instance from console](#creating-an-instance-from-console)